Wartburg: History

 From May 1521 to March 1522, Martin Luther stayed at the castle under the name of Junker Jörg (the Knight George), after he had been taken there for his safety at the request of Frederick the Wise following his excommunication by Pope Leo X and his refusal to recant at the Diet of Worms.
 It was during this period that Luther translated the New Testament from ancient Greek into German in just ten weeks.
 Luther's was not the first German translation of the Bible but it quickly became the most well known and most widely circulated.
+The Wartburg was the setting for the famous legend of Luther throwing an inkwell at the Devil, who was trying to distract Luther from his work.

 From 1540 until his death in 1548, Fritz Erbe, an Anabaptist farmer from Herda, was held captive in the dungeon of the south tower, because he refused to abjure anabaptism.
 After his death, he was buried in the Wartburg near the chapel of St. Elisabeth.
 In 1925, a handwritten signature of Fritz Erbe was found on the prison wall.

 Over the next centuries, the castle fell increasingly into disuse and disrepair, especially after the end of the Thirty Years' War when it had served as a refuge for the ruling family of Saxe-Weimar.
 Nevertheless, at least the palace and the Vogtei (bailiwick's house) never fell into complete ruins, but remained under cover, while others, especially outbuildings and the keep (bergfried), fell into complete disrepair, so that they later had to be replaced.